andrasq/node-qbuffer/Readme.md

 Records are retrieved with getline(), so the configured encoding and record decoder are utilized.
 It is considered a processing error if the record decodes into an Error object.
-The record causing an error is not consumed, and must be explicitly discarded by the caller for processing to be able to continue.
+The record causing an error is not consumed, and must be explicitly discarded by the caller for processing to advance past it.

 processLines is non-blocking, it yields to the event loop every 20 lines.